Sadhanandh/Workaholic-WebCrawler/README.md

 TODO:
 =======

-* Use Multi-clustered MySql DB server co-operating with a Node community
+* Use Multi-clustered MySql DB server co-operating with a Node community.
 * Separate IO bound slaves  (that uses threading library) and CPU bound slaves (that uses multiprocessing library) to  maximize the throughput.
 * Respect Robot.txt (DB)
-* Support Multi-Proxy IP's and also every page of the base url should be crawled through the same proxy (DB)
+* Support Multi-Proxy IP's and also every page of the base url should be crawled through the same proxy.
+(DB)
+* Dynamically terminate and create threads (Slaves) based on queue's idle tim and system variables.
+* Implement a shareable queue b/w - "nodes" and b/w - "I/O bound Slaves and CPU bound Slaves".
+* Extend the above using Load balancing / Load sharing techniques.

 CANDO:
 ======